reald/uv-k5-firmware-custom/README.md

    * more frequency steps
    * squelch more sensitive
 * fagci spectrum analyzer (**F+5** to turn on)
-* some other mods introduced by me:
+* some other mods introduced by egzumer:
    * SSB demodulation (adopted from fagci)
    * backlight dimming
    * battery voltage calibration from menu